JoaoAJMatos/WabiSaby/README.md

 - Smart notifications when your song is about to play
 - VIP system with priority queue and playlist support
 - Support for multiple WhatsApp groups
+- **Groups management** - Use `!ping` to request group monitoring, manage groups from dashboard
+- **Multi-language support** - English and Portuguese with `!language` command

 ### 🎨 Web Dashboard

 - **Real-time audio visualizer** - See the music come alive
 - **Synchronized playback control** - Play, pause, skip, and seek
 - **Queue management** - Drag and drop to reorder songs
-- **Statistics dashboard** - Track uptime, top requesters, and playback history
+- **Statistics dashboard** - Track uptime, top requesters, playback history, and other cool stuff
 - **VIP management** - Control priority users from the web interface
+- **Groups management** - Add/remove monitored groups, approve pending requests
 - **System logs** - Monitor everything in real-time
+- **Fullscreen player** - Dedicated fullscreen window for music visualization and lyrics

 ### 📱 Mobile VIP Access